shahadat003/rn-animated-components/components/ScratchCard/README.md

 ### `ScratchCard.Behind`

 Defines the hidden content revealed during scratching.
+Can be any RN element.

 | Prop      | Type          | Required | Description                           |
 |-----------|---------------|----------|---------------------------------------|